BarisAlbayrakIEEE/VectorTree/README.md

 2. Iterators may become invalid due to the reallocation/shrinking (e.g. push_back)

 The basic data structure in functional programming (FP) is the linked list as it addresses solutions to the above two issues.
-However, the linked list is cumbersome and and it has a very weak performance as the iteration is based on the pointer indirection.
+However, the linked list is cumbersome and it has a very weak performance as the iteration is based on the pointer indirection.
 Hence, in FP, we need a persistent data structure like a linked list which, as well, provides a contiguous memory allocation like a vector.

 Ivan Cukic, in his famous book about FP, Functional Programming in C++, describes a data structure